Stuart Barnes

-Biography
+Early life

-Born in Essex, he played schoolboy international rugby for Wales national under-18 rugby union team.
+Born in Grays, Essex, he played schoolboy international rugby for the Wales under-18 national team.

-He moved from the U15s to the U19s after one season, and he did not miss a schools international for four years between 1976 and 1980.
-He captained the team on several occasions.

 Barnes studied at St Edmund Hall, Oxford, matriculating in 1981.
-He won three rugby Blues.
-He played for Oxford against Cambridge University's Rob Andrew in the Varsity match.
+He won three rugby Blues; he played for Oxford against Cambridge University's Rob Andrew in the Varsity match.
 He graduated from Oxford with a third-class honours degree in history.

-Club career
+Rugby career

 While at university, Barnes played club rugby for Newport RFC.

-Barnes later played for Bristol Bears, including in the 1984 RFU final against Bath Rugby.
-After being on the losing side for Bristol in that final, he joined Bath.
+He later played for Bristol, including in the 1984 RFU final against Bath.
+After being on the losing side for Bristol in that match, he joined Bath.

 He arrived at Bath aged 22: "disaffected with England and, with my volatile character, I could easily have drifted out of the game altogether.
 At the time the big joke was that I'd had more clubs than Jack Nicklaus – Newport, Bristol and Bath by 22 and people doubted my character, they thought of me as being very fickle and at Bath I found what I wanted – a rugby home.".

 He was nicknamed The Bath Barrel.